Q: What should I do if I, or my guest, feel unwell but I have a scan booked with you?

 Q: Do I need a full bladder?

 A: Not too full!
-Drinking 500 to 750 mls (3 to 4 cups) of water half an hour prior to your scan appointment should be enough.
-If you're booking for a 3D/4D scan, filling your bladder won't be necessary you'll be pleased to know!
+Drinking 500 to 750 mls (3 to 4 cups) of water 30 to 60 minutes prior to your scan appointment should be enough.
+If you're booking for a scan over 20 weeks gestation, filling your bladder won't be necessary you'll be pleased to know!

 Q: Can I have a scan if I know I'm expecting twins?